diana-hep/oamap/README.rst

     #     'label': Primitive(dtype('int64'))
     #   })

-    # Suppose we want to build this structure:
+    # Suppose you want to build this structure:
     #
     # 1.1
     #  │